abertschi/abertschi.ch/hugo/content/blog/2022-08_postcards/postcards.md

 > -- Tom Wilson

 The reverse engineering work of this project has been much fun, almost as much fun as receiving the cards.
-Thank you everyone for playing along and making me, the postman, and my roommates smile.
+With the above quote by _Tom Wilson_ I would like to thank everyone for playing along and making me, the postman, and my roommates smile.